Functions for Working with Strings

 Arguments

-— Any set of bytes represented as the String data type object.
+input_string— Any set of bytes represented as the String data type object.

 Returned value